-One director might take notes constantly when they love your audition; another might only scribble notes when they hate your performance.
+One director might take notes constantly when they love your audition; another might only scribble notes when they hate your audition.

 Breaking Down a Director’s Audition Behavior

-First of all: behaviors are not always a good indicator of how an audition is going.
+First of all: director behaviors are not always a good indicator of how an audition is going.
 Imagine this situation: you’re in a musical theatre audition.
 The director looks at you when you start to sing — then, she looks down at her notes and never looks up at you again.

 That’s a bad sign, right?
 Not necessarily.
 It might mean that she’s: